 Ride your bike responsibly

 It’ll ensure you avoid accidents, don’t upset other trail users, and help keep trails open for everyone.
 Control your speed at all times and ride within your limits.
 Be sure to yield appropriately.
 Did you know that uphill riders have the right of way?
 That means if you’re riding downhill, you should slow and pull over to let them pass.
 Also, give fellow trail users a heads up on your presence.
 Use a bike bell, say hello, and be nice.
 Slow down for hikers and always yield to equestrians.

 Respecting trail closures is essential.
 If you are uncertain about a trail’s status, ask for clarification.
 Avoid trespassing on private land and obtain authorizations if required.
 There are some areas in Lake Tahoe where bikers are not permitted as they are protected as federal or state wilderness.

 Ensure your bike is in good condition

 Don’t ride a poorly maintained bike.
-The first thing you should do when you rent a bike is to check the breaks and the tires.
+The first thing you should do when you rent a bike is to check the brakes and the tires.
 Look for any loose or broken parts.
 If you’re riding your own bike, make sure to either take it in for regular maintenance or learn to do it yourself.
-Mountain biking is always more fun on properly cared for equipment!
+Mountain biking is always more fun on properly cared-for equipment!

 Intrigued to try the sport?
 Plan a trip to El Dorado County and explore Lake Tahoe mountain biking trails.
-To ensure your safety and that of fellow travelers follow COVID-19 protocols like wearing a mask when you travel.
+To ensure your safety and that of fellow travelers follow the latest safety protocols.